APY (Annual Percentage Yield)

 Extremely high APYs warrant skepticism:

-Unsustainable Token Emissions: A protocol offering 500% APY likely distributes large amounts of its governance token.
-If the token price crashes (common for new projects), real returns disappear despite high nominal APY.
+Unsustainable Token Emissions: A protocol offering very high APY likely distributes large amounts of its governance token.
+If the token price crashes, real returns may disappear despite high nominal APY.

 Temporary Promotions: Many protocols boost yields temporarily to attract users during launches.
-These "vampire mining" campaigns end abruptly, leaving latecomers with minimal returns.
+These campaigns may end abruptly, leaving latecomers with minimal returns.

 Impermanent Loss Ignored: DEX liquidity provision APYs often exclude impermanent loss.
-You might earn 50% APY in fees but lose 60% to impermanent loss if token prices diverge significantly.
+You might earn fees but lose value if token prices diverge significantly.

 Low Liquidity: Smaller protocols might show high APY but have insufficient liquidity to exit positions.
-You're earning great returns on capital you can't withdraw.
+You may earn returns on capital you cannot withdraw.

-Rug Pull Risk: Extremely high yields on unknown protocols are sometimes honey pots luring users before developers drain contracts.
+Rug Pull Risk: Extremely high yields on unknown protocols may lure users before developers drain contracts.

-Ponzi Dynamics: Some protocols pay yields from new deposits rather than productive activity—unsustainable by definition.
+Ponzi Dynamics: Some protocols pay yields from new deposits rather than productive activity, which is unsustainable.

-As a general heuristic: 5-15% APY suggests legitimate yields from real economic activity.
-50%+ APY requires careful investigation.
-500%+ APY is almost certainly temporary, risky, or both.
+As a general heuristic, 5-15% APY suggests legitimate yields from real economic activity.
+Yields above this require careful investigation.

 Calculating Real Returns